danmar/cppcheck/gui/readme.txt

 After you have needed libraries and tools installed, open command prompt/console, go to gui directory and run command:
-- qmake (in Linux and in Windows if build with MinGW/gcc)
+- qmake (in Linux and in Windows if build with MinGW/gcc or nmake)
-- qmake -tp vc (In Windows if build with Visual Studio)
+- qmake -tp vc (to generate Visual Studio project file)

 These commands generate makefiles to actually build the software.
 After that the actual building is done in IDE or command line as usual.
 Note that you